 Nutrition Assessments and Counseling

-Nutrition assessment and counseling services are offered to Head Start families under the direction and care of a SETA Head Start Registered Dietician who is contracted on a consultant basis.
+Nutrition assessment and counseling services are offered to Head Start families under the direction and care of a SETA Head Start Registered Dietitian who is contracted on a consultant basis.
 Nutrition counseling services are offered to parents of any child at nutritional risk.
 This includes children who require any therapeutic diet or are underweight, overweight or anemic.

 Nutrition Education for Families and Their Children